couchbase/couchbase-python-client/README.rst

 ~~~~~~~~~~~

 The Python client now has support for the Twisted async network framework.
-To use with Twisted, simply import ``txcouchbase.TxCouchbase`` instead of
+To use with Twisted, simply import ``txcouchbase.connection`` instead of
 ``couchbase.Couchbase``

 .. code-block:: python

     from twisted.internet import reactor
-    from txcouchbase import TxCouchbase
+    from txcouchbase.connection import Connection as TxCouchbase

-    cb = TxCouchbase.connect(bucket='default')
+    cb = TxCouchbase(bucket='default')
     def on_set(ret):
         print "Set key.
 Result", ret